zdzhaoyong/Svar/README.md

 2. The Svar module library explains itself, no extra headers needed anymore.
 Just call c++ functions like python!
 3. Built-in Json support, parameter configuration parsing, thread-safe reading and writing, data decoupling sharing between modules, etc.
 4. Only one single header less than 5k lines used, very easy to use.

+## 1.4.
+Svar vs Original JNI

+Since Svar treat any C++ things as Svar object, we only need to provide a JNI interface for Svar class to acess anything else in C++ libraries.
+We now provides a demo project shows how to [access c++ libraries in Java using Svar](./src/java/SvarAndroid).

 # 2. Usage